Social intelligence: Differences from intelligence

-Digital age

-Social intelligence has declined in the digital age.
-Previously individuals would engage in conversations with people next to them in line or on the train but now they are often looking at their smartphones.
-Since social intelligence is learned and takes practice, experts are worried that the increase in digital communication will harm social intelligence skills.

 Additional views

 Social intelligence is closely related to cognition and emotional intelligence.

 Research psychologists studying social cognition and social neuroscience have discovered many principles in which human social intelligence operates.
-In early work on this topic, psychologists Nancy Cantor and John Kihlstrom outlined the kinds of concepts people use to make sense of their social relations (e.g., "What situation am I in?, What kind of person is this?, Who is talking to me?"), the rules they use to draw inferences ("What did he mean by that?") and plan actions ("What am I going to do about it?").
+Psychologists Nancy Cantor and John Kihlstrom outlined the kinds of concepts people use to make sense of their social relations (e.g., "What situation am I in?, What kind of person is this?, Who is talking to me?"), the rules they use to draw inferences ("What did he mean by that?") and plan actions ("What am I going to do about it?").

 More recently, popular science writer Daniel Goleman has drawn on social neuroscience research to propose that social intelligence is made up of social awareness (including empathy, attunement, empathic accuracy, and social cognition) and social facility (including synchrony, self-presentation, influence, and concern).
-Goleman's research indicates that our social relationships have a direct effect on our physical health, and the deeper the relationship the deeper the impact.
+Goleman's research indicates that our social relationships effect our physical health, and the deeper the relationship the deeper the impact.
 Effects include blood flow, breathing, mood such as fatigue and depression, and weakening of the immune system.